Birthgap — global fertility and the timing of parenthood

 Global average (2024): 37.6% · European average (2024): 36.2%

-The childlessness rate (TCR) in Luxembourg reached 31.2% in 2024, showing a modest increase of 0.5 percentage points from 2023.
-Over the last five years (2020–2024), this rate has steadily climbed, averaging 28.0%.
-Compared to the 2000s average of 16.5%, the current rate represents a rise of approximately 14.7 percentage points.
-On a global scale, Luxembourg maintains one of the lower childlessness rates, placing 34th out of 38 countries.
+In 2024, the childlessness rate (TCR) in Luxembourg reached 31.2%, marking a slight increase of 0.5 percentage points from 2023.
+Over the past five years (2020–2024), the rate has trended upward, averaging 28.0%.
+This level is notably higher compared to the 2000s average of 16.5%, showing an increase of about 14.7 percentage points.
+On a global scale, Luxembourg ranks among the countries with the lowest childlessness rates, positioned 34th out of 38.

 Total Childlessness Rate (TCR) over the decades